 Person with long dark blonde hair wearing a black sweater and gold scarf.
 Photographed outdoors, with green vegetation and buildings in the background.
-Grassy field in front of a factory.
+Two scientists working in a laboratory.

 Developing new strategies to capture carbon dioxide directly from the atmosphere and store it in geological, terrestrial, or ocean reservoirs, or in products.